Skip to main content Skip to complementary content

 Changing the owner of a data connection

-You can change the owner of a data connection in the Management Console.
-Changing the data connection owner can only be done by an admin in the Management Console.
+You can change the owner of a data connection in the Administration activity center.
+Changing the data connection owner can only be done by an admin in the Administration activity center.

 Only the owner of a data connection can edit that connection.
 Therefore, if a user who owns a data connection leaves or is removed from the tenant, the only way to modify this data connection is by changing its ownership.